Skip Navigation Links

 Intensity

-LGEM Logistic Growth Equation Model Statistical intensity model based on a simplified dynamical prediction framework A subset of SHIPS predictors, ocean heat content, and variability of the environment used to determine growth rate maximum wind coefficient 6 hr (168 hr)
+LGEM Logistic Growth Equation Model Statistical intensity model based on a simplified dynamical prediction framework A subset of SHIPS predictors, ocean heat content, and variability of the environment used to determine growth rate and wind coefficient 6 hr (168 hr)

 00/06/12/18 UTC